ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   -r, --recursive bool - Resolve until the result is not a DNS link.
-Default: false.

 DESCRIPTION